Federico Maggio

 This paper examines the relationship between illicit drug markets and violence in producing countries by focusing on the case of Colombia and the impact of coca production along trafficking routes.
 By using data on coca crops and crime incidents, and constructing a predicted network of coca-trafficking routes, we aim to identify the causal impact of local exposure to drug markets on homicide rates.
 Our identification strategy leverages the quasi-experimental setting provided by the unanticipated announcement by the Colombian government in 2014 of a crop-substitution program (PNIS) which led to a sizeable increase in coca production.
 The results highlight a significant and positive association between the amount of coca trafficked through a municipality and the homicide rate.
 These findings underscore the importance of understanding the spillover effects of drug production and criminal networks, emphasizing the need for comprehensive policy interventions.

-(with G. Barone, M. Cervellati, T. Nannicini and M. G. Onorato) - [AEA Registry]
+Supranation Building (with G. Barone, M. Cervellati, T. Nannicini and M. G. Onorato)

 Teaching